 While Unified CM can be enabled to stream MoH in both G.711 and G.729 formats, Unified CME streams MoH only in G.711 format.
 Therefore, when Unified CME controls the MoH audio on a call placed on hold, it requires a transcoder to transcode between a G.711 MoH stream and a G.729 call leg.

-Ad Hoc and Meet Me Hardware Conferencing
+Instant and Permanent Hardware Conferencing

 Unified CM and Unified CME Interoperability via SIP in a Multisite Deployment with Distributed Call Processing